Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: The macroscopic equation and its discretization

-\end{remark} The first aim in this section is to see the existence and uniqueness for our equation. \begin{theorem} For every $h_0\in H^{1}(D)^*$, there exists a unique solution of \eqref{PDE1}. \end{theorem} In order to apply a general theory of nonlinear partial differential equations, we prepare the following lemma: \begin{lemma} For every $f\in H_0^1(D)$, the nonlinear operator $A_f:V\to V^*$ satisfies the following: \begin{enumerate} \item $A$ is monotone, that is,
+The first aim of this section is to show the existence and uniqueness for our equation. \begin{theorem} For every initial data $h_0\in H^{1}(D)^*$, there exists a unique solution of \eqref{PDE1}. \end{theorem} In order to apply a general theory of nonlinear partial differential equations, let us prepare the following lemma: \begin{lemma} For every $f\in H_0^1(D)$, the nonlinear operator $A_f:V\to V^*$ satisfies the following: \begin{enumerate} \item $A_f$ is monotone, that is,

-holds. \item $A$ is demicontinuous, that is, $A_f(h)$ is continuous under the weak topology of $V^*$. \item There exist constants $C_1,C_2,C_3>0$ such that
+holds. \item $A_f$ is demicontinuous, that is, the map $A_f:V\to V^*$ is continuous under the weak topology of $V^*$. \item There exist constants $C_1,C_2,C_3>0$ such that

 holds. \end{enumerate} \end{lemma}